METER TECHNIQUES and ACCURACY

 SWIARC meetings are held 4th Thursdays, 7:30PM, at the Council Bluffs Red Cross, North 16th at ‘G’ Street.
+(Except like, in November when it conflicts with Thanksgiving – switched to 3rd Thurs – and sometimes in December when we have a dinner meeting somewhere instead.)
 All are welcome.
 (Be early.)
 For more info, get on the Co/Bluffs 146.82 R- repeater or E/M to Greg, N0GR at ARRL dot net, or Rich, WA0ZQG at Hotmail.

 Sunday 9PM 146.94 R-